CRUMB RUBBER MODIFIED BITUMEN (CRMB)

 - Polymer modified asphalt: CRMB can be combined with polymer modifiers to create polymer modified asphalt (PMA), which can improve the pavement’s performance and resistance to deformation, cracking, and aging.

-CRUMB RUBBER MODIFIED BITUMEN INSTALLATION
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) INSTALLATION

 The installation of Crumb Rubber Modified Bitumen (CRMB) largely follows the same procedure as traditional bitumen, with a few added steps to ensure the unique properties of the material are fully utilized.
 Below is a generalized process: